GoogleCloudPlatform/terraform-example-foundation-app/5-infrastructure/README.md

     1. `git add -A && git commit -m 'SQL Deploy Error'` and `git push origin <failed environment>`

 ### TF Validate (Optional)
-To use the `validate` option of the `tf-wrapper.sh` script, the latest version of `terraform-validator` must be [installed](https://github.com/forseti-security/policy-library/blob/master/docs/user_guide.md#how-to-use-terraform-validator) in your system and in you `PATH`.
+To use the `validate` option of the `tf-wrapper.sh` script, please follow the [instructions](https://github.com/forseti-security/policy-library/blob/master/docs/user_guide.md#install-terraform-validator) in the **Install Terraform Validator** section and install version `2021-03-22` in your system.
+You will also need to rename the binary from `terraform-validator-<your-platform>` to `terraform-validator` and the `terraform-validator` binary must be in your `PATH`.
 1. Run `./tf-wrapper.sh init production`.
 1. Run `./tf-wrapper.sh plan production` and review output.
 1. Run `./tf-wrapper.sh validate production $(pwd)/../policy-library <YOUR_INFRA_PIPELINE_PROJECT>` and check for violations.